ollls/zio-tls-http/README.md

 Server implements a DSL for route matching, it's very similar (but a bit simplified) to the one which is used in HTTP4s.
 Server implements pluggable pre-filters and post-filters.
 The goal is to provide small and simple HTTP JSON server with all the benefits of async monadic non-blocking JAVA NIO calls wrapped up into ZIO interpreter with minimal number of dependencies.

 >**Our new HTTP/2 server can talk HTTP/1.1 now!<br> Please, check it out.
-Simplified, streamlined, massivley parallel with nothing but ZIO Streams and HTTP/2 paralell streams, for client and server.
+Simplified, streamlined, massivley parallel with nothing but ZIO Streams and HTTP/2, for client and server.
 HTTP/2 client available as ZIO Service. https://github.com/ollls/zio-quartz-h2**